shubhambaghel2/CDACProject/README.md

 # CDACProject
-This repo is just for demo purpose
+This repository is  for developing Web Appliactions.